DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 Now after building and running the container we should get "Cuda available", and thus we can use the GPU.
 Now you just need to replace this do_stuff with your do_stuff.

 If you want to use this docker with `exec` command then you will need to activate the environment.
-But the canonical use case is to run it as a service in this case this means only **one environment** per docker image.
-But then why spent so much effort using mambas env ?
-Convenience mostly and getting the right packages and version, even better to use conda-lock files.
-I have always been using conda/mamba for envs and packages and my experience has been positive espeacially when something compiled is needed as torch-cuda version.
+But the canonical use case is to run it as a service that does something specific.
+In this case this means only **one (base) environment** per docker image.
+But then why spent so much effort using mambas env?
+Convenience and speed mostly and getting the right packages and version, if you want to be really punctual you can use conda-lock files.
+Also your development env.yml(you don't install everythign in base right?
+RIGHT?) is directly usable for the docker, meaning you would get the same results as per dev/experimentation.

+I have always been using conda/mamba for envs and packages and my experience has been positive espeacially when something compiled is needed as pytorch-cuda version.